vizcosity/reCord.io/README.md

 - Plays Google Feud [Upcoming]
 - Web control panel [Upcoming]

-Still early stages which is why code is so messy (I'm also a beginner), and unstable.
+Code is messy and noobish (I'm a beginner with JS).
+As I get better I'll clean stuff up and make it look more presentable.

-On release I plan to add an easy-to-use GUI installer so you can run your own instance of reCord, or add my instance to your server, albeit with limited reCord functionality.
+On release I plan to add an easy-to-use GUI installer so you can run your own instance of reCord, or add my instance to your server, albeit with more limited functionality.